jsallstrom/Frontend-assignment-OneFlow/README.md

 which would allow:

 - listing all the categories
-- navigating into a category and listing the jokes in that category.
+- navigating into a category and showing a random joke in that category.
 - searching through all the jokes using free text search.

 ## Technical assumptions